• Skip to primary navigation

 Mizo cuisine is unique and distinct with the blend of fresh herbs, and it is less spicy when compared to other Indian cuisines.
 In general, I felt the northeastern cuisine itself is comparatively less spicy than the different cuisines.
 Along with vegetables, meat and eggs play a significant role in mizo cuisine.

-Even this dal tadka has egg tempering, which I ignored. (obviously) I got the base recipe here, and I realized one of the fellow bloggers, Manjula has tried the eggless version of the same.
+Even this dal tadka has egg tempering, which I ignored(obviously).
+I realized one of the fellow bloggers, Manjula has tried the eggless version of the same.
 I changed the dal proportions and used regular oil instead of mustard oil.

 Instant Pot Mizo Dal